SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 ## How It Works

 The middleware adds an HTTP endpoint to the development server.
-Information about the endpoints can be found in the [API document](./docs/API.md).
+For more information about the endpoints, see the [API document](./docs/API.md).

 The custom middleware intercepts every `.js`-file before it is sent to the client.
 The file is then instrumented on the fly, including the dynamic creation of a `sourcemap`.